Do We Read the Bible with Preconceived Notions?

 Last Sunday I challenged us to examine our faith practices, using the Bible as a foundation to confirm or refute the things we do in church (and in life).
 This way, we can consider our traditions and remove those that don’t withstand biblical scrutiny.

 The problem is, we often justify our spiritual practices because we read the Bible through the very lens formed by those same practices.
 That is, we tend to only see what conforms to what we do, and we ignore the rest.
-Our preconceived perspective seeks justification—and we find it.
+Our preconceived notions seeks justification—and we find it.

 For example, not many of us—I hope none of us—handle snakes as part of our religious services, yet those that do have a verse to support it.
 The same approach validates polygamy as a religious practice.
 The list goes on.
 If we try hard enough, we can prooftext almost anything.